Calychas/ansible-pi/README.md

 ### Dependencies

-* Python (tested on 3.11.3 and Linux) on the host
+* Python (tested on 3.11.6 and Linux) on the host
-* Raspberry Pi with a debian-based OS (tested on Raspberry Pi OS 64-bit bullseye and RPI 3B+)
+* Raspberry Pi with a debian-based OS (tested on Raspberry Pi OS 64-bit bookworm and RPI 3B+).
+See [Raspberry Pi OS Imager](https://www.raspberrypi.com/software/) if you didn't install it yet.

 ### Installing